Adog64/Lotus-Mobile/README.md

 # Lotus-Mobile
-Mobile cubing timer designed to be as simple as possible
+A mobile cubing timer designed to be as simple as possible

 ### The PB Scramble